CynthiaWeaver-Jeannine/tic-tac-toe-game/README.md

 - [Contact](#contact)

 ## Introduction
 This is a simple Tic Tac Toe game that allows you to play against an AI opponent named Max.
-Max is an unbeatable AI, so you will need to play intelligently to achieve a draw.
+You have a choice between easy, hard, and random modes.
+When you click "New Game", the starting player is chosen randomly.
+The game board is responsive and will adjust to the size of your screen.
+Click the "New Game" button to start a new game.
+The game is built with HTML, CSS, and JavaScript, using minimax algorithm for the AI.
+The scores are kept for each player, and the scores can be reset at any time.

 ## Features
 - Interactive Tic Tac Toe gameplay.
 - Play against an AI opponent (Max).
 - Simple, intuitive, and responsive user interface.
 - Three modes of play: easy, hard, and random.
+- Scores are kept for each player.

 ## How to Play
-1. You get the first move, and you play as "X."
+1. Click the "New Game" button, and the starting player is chosen randomly.
-2. Max plays as "O."
+2. You play as "X"; Max plays as "O."
 3. To make a move, click on one of the empty squares on the game board.
 4. Play strategically to block Max.
 5. You win when you get three consecutive boxes.